 There are some Title IV funds that the student might have been scheduled to receive that cannot be disbursed to the student once they withdraw because of other eligibility requirements.
 For example, first-time, first-year undergraduate students who have not completed the first 30 days of their program prior to withdrawal would not receive any Direct Loan funds that they would have received had they remained enrolled past the 30th day.

 How the Withdrawal Date For a Student Who Withdraws Officially or Unofficially is Determined:

 Students taking a Leave of Absence or withdrawing from Meridian are eligible for a tuition refund after submitting written notification to: Student Services Team, Meridian University, 47 Sixth Street, Petaluma, California, 94952 or academicrecords@MeridianUniversity.edu.
 The date of the Leave of Absence or withdrawal will be determined by the date written notification is received by Meridian’s Student Services Team.
 If students withdraw or request a Leave of Absence from Meridian after instruction has begun, they will receive a prorated refund of the tuition charges as stated below.
 If the student is administratively withdrawn, the date of administrative withdrawal is noted as the withdrawal date.

 Time Frame for the Return of Title IV Funds:

-The school has 45 days from the withdrawal date to complete an R2T4 calculation and return any funds due to the Title IV programs.
+The University has 45 days from the withdrawal date to complete an R2T4 calculation and return any funds due to the Title IV programs.
 If a student on a Leave of Absence does not return by the approved end date of their leave, an R2T4 calculation will be completed based on the effective date the leave of absence began.

 The Order in Which Title IV Program Funds Must Be Returned: